JavinSol/JavinSol.github.io/essays/introduction.md

 ## Why I am staying in this field

 To ask myself why I am interested in this field.
 It's the feeling of being able to create many things that you want and the satisfaction of finishing a project and seeing it work.
 Especially when it comes to creating something for others to use.
 Things I want to do in the future is to make a game that I can enjoy playing and others as well.
+There is so much to learn in this field and I only know barely anything.
+Just the basics of Java, C++ and Javascript.
+But even with just the basics, It feels like I can create so many things.
+And another great thing about programming is that there isn’t just one way you can solve a problem.
+One might be inefficient but can work or another might take more code to produce but all that matters is if it fits your needs.

 ## Goals for the future